 In 1991, E.K.
 Services was born as a result of the hard work of the employees and with the leadership of Elaine and Ken.
 The name E.K. was chosen to represent both Elaine and Ken’s first names.
 As the majority owner, Elaine was determined to make E.K. a success for not just her family but the employees too.
-As a woman in business, Elaine did what often seemed impossible; she built, maintained and cultivated a strong leadership role within a traditionally male-dominated industry.
-Elaine and Ken’s ultimate vision and the end goal was to develop a business their three sons, Ken Jr., David and Shawn would grow up in and one day run as part of their family legacy.
+As a woman in business, Elaine did what often seemed impossible; she built, maintained, and cultivated a strong leadership role within a traditionally male-dominated industry.
+Elaine and Ken’s ultimate vision and end goal was to develop a business their three sons, Ken Jr., David, and Shawn would grow up in and one day run as part of their family legacy.

 Together Elaine and Ken bring over 80 years of professional experience necessary to run a successful, well-established construction business.
 E.K.
 Services is proud to be a second-generation family business with each of their three sons presently working to help craft culture and drive aggressive growth.
 All with the hope of a third- generation who will follow in their dad’s footsteps.

 As E.K.
 Services grew, it saw the need to find a better fleet management solution than what it had created with Excel.
 “We made our first purchase when we had about 35 employees,” recalls Shawn Beinhower, CIO at E.K.
 Services.
 “The first product we tried was better than a spreadsheet, but not by much.
 We tried another, which we made work, but we needed something more powerful and comprehensive.”